top of page

 A Legacy of Water Leadership

-IEUA serves 935,000 residents over 242 square miles and is situated on the largest groundwater storage basin in Southern California.
-Through smart planning, thoughtful investments, and effective management of the Chino Basin, IEUA continues to meet our current and future water supply needs.
+Inland Empire Utilities Agency (IEUA) serves 950,000 residents in a 242 square mile area situated on one of the largest groundwater storage basin in Southern California.
+Through smart planning, thoughtful investments, and effective management of imported and local resources, IEUA meets current and future water supply needs for the region.

 Artboard 1.png